 For purposes of Merit Scholarship eligibility, the same criteria will be applied to high school students and students with less than 12 transfer credits.
 Awards will be based upon high school GPA and composite ACT (or equivalent SAT) scores.
-The highest ACT (or equivalent SAT) score available at the time the student is admitted to BCON will be used; subsequent scores will not be evaluated for Merit Scholarship purposes.
-The GPA will be based upon the student's GPA at the end of the junior year of high school.
-Students who apply to BCON after completing high school will be evaluated based upon their final high school GPAs.
+The highest ACT (or equivalent SAT) score available at the time the student is admitted to Bellin College will be used; subsequent scores will not be evaluated for Merit Scholarship purposes.
 Awards will be based upon the following scale: